kimc78/postgresql-slave-deadlock/README.md

 ... previous message repeats forever ...
 ```

 All queries to the slave will wait for recovery to finish and recovery is waiting for all queries to finish.
+This deadlock is not detected and will last forever.